Council Foundation Logo Leaders Edge

 COMMITTEE ELIGIBILITY & PARTICIPATION

-The Future Advisory Committee consists of approximately 12-15 representatives.
+The Future Advisory Committee consists of approximately 12-15 representatives from member firms.
+Committee members are required to attend in-person committee meetings twice annually.
+This meeting schedule will be accompanied by independent work as necessary.
+Specific time commitments will be communicated prior to the start of a new project.
 The committee Chair will report directly to the Board of Directors twice a year, sharing developments and serving as a formal channel of communication between the Board and Committee.

 • Committee members are identified by The Council or nominated by member firms to serve on the committee after demonstrating active participation and leadership within their organization.